(c) 2024 PillSync.com

 Skin and subcutaneous tissue disorders: dermatitis, dry skin, rash

-For more information on adverse reactions and laboratory changes with amoxicillin or clarithromycin, refer to Adverse Reactions section of the corresponding prescribing information.
+For more information on adverse reactions and laboratory changes with amoxicillin or clarithromycin, refer to the Adverse Reactions section of the corresponding prescribing information.

 6.2 Postmarketing Experience